MannyFlrs/MannyFlrs/README.md

 # Portfolio

 Hi, I'm Manuel and this is my Cyber Security Portfolio.
 Recently, I completed the CompTIA Security+ Certificate to pursue my passion for technology and Cybersecurity.
 The Security+ certificate has prepared me for industry-ready jobs.
 I am currently seeking a position that allows me to contribute to the dynamic field of cybersecurity.
 My ultimate goal is to join a forward-thinking organization as a Security Operation Center (SOC) Analyst or Cyber Security Analyst where my skills and enthusiasm for security can make a meaningful impact.
 This role suits me because I have strong analytical abilities, persistence, eagerness to learn, a can-do attitude, problem-solving skills, and communication skills to address problems and emerging threats.
-As of now I have one project completed, but I'm working on another and plan to complete more in the future.

 Whe Security+ certifcate, I've gained a some skills such as: